manifoldxyz/reserved-ownership-accounts/README.md

      * @param message    - The keccak256 message which validates the owner, salt, expiration
      * @param signature  - The signature which validates the owner, salt, expiration *
-     * Emits AccountAssigned event
+     * Emits AccountClaimed event
-     * @return the address to which the Account Instance was assigned */ function assignAccount( address owner, uint256 salt, uint256 expiration,
+     * @return the address of the claimed Account Instance */ function claimAccount( address owner, uint256 salt, uint256 expiration,